koswald/VBScript/class/wsc/ReadMe.md

 ## Overview

-The `wsc` folder contains Windows Script Component files that make use of like-named class files from the `class` folder.
+The `wsc` folder contains Windows Script Component files that make use of like-named class files from the `class` folder and [wrappers](src/ReadMe.md).
 After the `.wsc` files are [registered](#registration), the associated objects are instantiated by syntax similar to

 ```vbs
 Set formatter = CreateObject("VBScripting.StringFormatter")
 ```

+which is more concise than [using VBScripting\.Includer](../../docs/VBScriptClasses.md#includer).

 ## Registration